 North Star Reach is a 501(c) 3 non-profit organization located on 105 acres in Pinckney, Michigan.
 As a Full Member Camp of SeriousFun Children’s Network founded by Paul Newman, North Star Reach serves children with chronic and life-threatening health challenges across the Great Lakes Region, free of charge.
-North Star Reach operates year round and includes a health center, dining hall, cabins to house campers and staff, arts and crafts center, two swimming pools, nature trails, athletic court, sports field, an accessible tree house with zip line, archery range, amphitheater and waterfront docks, all designed to fit in a rustic camp environment.
+North Star Reach operates year round and includes a health center, dining hall, cabins to house campers and staff, arts and crafts center, two swimming pools, nature trails, athletic court, sports field, an accessible tree house, archery range, amphitheater and waterfront docks, all designed to fit in a rustic camp environment.
 Camp can accommodate approximately 1,500 children and family members annually.

 Medical Advisory Board

 Our Medical Advisory Board, assembled from partner hospital and health systems, continually evaluates the need for additional programs and includes:

 Vice President for Medical Affairs, Helen DeVos Children’s Hospital

 John Charpie, MD, PhD